 You will be informed of any ‘non-uniform’ days.
 These will usually be linked to fund raising or charity events such as Children in Need or special events in school such as Christmas parties.

-Plain navy blue sweatshirt or cardigan (not a hoodie/tracksuit top)
+Plain navy blue sweatshirt or cardigan (not a hoodie/tracksuit top).
+This can be with or without the school logo

-Blue checked school dresses may be worn in the summer as may plain black/grey tailored shorts.
+Blue checked school dresses may be worn as may plain black/grey tailored shorts.

 PE Days uniform: